 Why not just cut tuition to law school?

 Neither university nor law administrators wanted to cut the advertised tuition to existing law schools to attract applicants.
 Many thought doing that was a sign of weakness for a school, and still others recognized that cutting tuition had significant PR problems for recent grads and alumni, many of whom are in a tough job market with hefty debt.
 Still, many other law school deans and their faculties are so isolated from the change in the legal market itself, they understand very little about the structural upheaval that will continue to hold back demand for new lawyers.
-In short, they thought the drop was short-lived, and university subsidies and funding would prop them up until demand returns, magically.
+In short, many educationalists thought the law school collapse of applicants was short-lived, and university subsidies and funding would prop them up until demand returns, magically.

 Yet, most schools and universities resist cutting tuition.
 Many froze tuition increases, but cutting was a step too far for almost all law schools.
 Instead, what most law schools have done is advertise a “sticker-price” for the degree, and then negotiate with prospective students to discount tuition through “scholarships.”
 It has been an effective tool, though it still does not address the reality that some students may not even apply to an institution if the sticker-price and the rank do not provide an attractive enough incentive for the applicant.
 Hence, an over-priced law school may never get to negotiate to bring a student in more cheaply if such a student won’t even apply.